ScopeAI/slate/source/index.html.md

-score | A number representing how salient the tag is to a company. tickets_count | The number of tickets that this tag is associated with. relevant | A boolean representing whether the tag is relevant to the company.
+score | A number representing how salient the tag is to a company. tickets_count | The number of tickets that this tag is associated with. relevant | A boolean representing whether the tag is relevant to the company. similar_tags | A list of tags that are semantically similar to that tag.

 ## Get All Tags